Long-Term Preparation: Staying

 Plan ahead, since seeds today can become next year’s food.

-Generally, aim for high-calorie foods with plenty of vitamins and minerals.
+Aim for high-calorie foods with plenty of vitamins and minerals.

 Factor in water weight, since more water means less nutritional yield and higher chance of spoiling.